 Here are the most common questions we get asked and their answers.
 If we fall short, need to clarify, or you do not see the answer to your question at all, then please click on this link and submit the "Contact Us" form.

 01 Where do you practice?

-We practice at West Middle School in Nampa.
+Practices are currently held at West Middle School in Nampa.
 The address is 28 S Midland Blvd.
 Limited parking is available on S. Benewah Dr. and in the parking lot on the corner of S. Benewah Dr. and Lonestar Rd.

 02 What days and times do you practice?

 We will practice 6 days a week, Monday through Saturday.
 This provides our athletes 24 practices per month versus the traditional 8 practices per month most track clubs offer.
-Our practice schedule for the fall/winter indoor season will be as follows.

 04 Does your club offer training for all track & field events?